BoltsFramework/Bolts-Android/README.md

 ## Tasks in Series

-Tasks are convenient when you want to do a series of tasks in a row, each one waiting for the previous to finish.
+`Task`s are convenient when you want to do a series of asynchronous operations in a row, each one waiting for the previous to finish.
 For example, imagine you want to delete all of the comments on your blog.

 ```java
 ParseQuery<ParseObject> query = ParseQuery.getQuery("Comments");